Reconstructing anisotropic conductivities on two-dimensional Riemannian manifolds from power densities: Reduction to the Euclidean setting

-We will denote the first equation in \eqref{eqPDE} as the $\gamma$-Laplace equation for $(M, g)$, and we will write it shorthand as $\Delta_{g}^{\gamma}(u) = 0$.
-In the isometric representation $(N, g_{N})$ of $(M, g)$ we then have the following key observation:
+The first equation in \eqref{eqPDE} is called the $\gamma$-Laplace equation and can be written shorthand as $\Delta_g^{\gamma} u = 0$.
+The following observation clarifies how the equation change under a conformal change of the metric:

-\begin{proposition} Let $u(x^{1}, x^{2})$ denote a smooth function on $N$.
+\begin{proposition} Let $u(x^{1}, x^{2})$ denote a smooth function on $M$.
 Then